RobotOptimist/macivor/content/blog/mlnet-v-python-multiple.md

 y = dataset.iloc[:, -1].values
 ```

 Now, however, we need to do a data transformation.
 The State column cannot be represented as a string.
-Instead we're going to use tools called OneHotEncoder and ColumnTransformer (both of which are functions imported from classes within the sklearn library) to transform it into three columns, a column for each State.
+Instead we're going to use methods imported from the sklearn library to transform it into three columns, a column for each State.
+The method that does the majority of the work here is `OneHotEncoder`.
 Now we can represent this data numerically.

 You might wonder why a single column with values of 1, 2, and 3 are not used.
 The answer is that the ML algorithm will then seek to order those values even though there is no real ordering of States in that way.
 Making each State it's own column eliminates that bias.